Skip to Content

 Places you can visit from Cheltenham

-On foot: Just outside of Cheltenham are Cleeve Hill to the north and Leckhampton Hill to the south, both of which have circular walks (6 miles/4.5 miles) which run along part of the Cotswold Way.
+On foot: There are some lovely walks around Cheltenham, including on Cleeve Hill to the north (6 miles) and Leckhampton Hill to the south (3 miles), both of which have circular walks along the Cotswold Way.
 You can access the start point for the walks via a short journey by local bus.

 Views from Leckhampton Hill on the edge of Cheltenham